-On our second day in brasov, we took a short daytrip to the nearby village of Bran visiting the so-called Dracula’s Castle, an extremely imposing fortress with, despite any tangible relations with the historical figure of Vlad Tepes, a rich history nonetheless.
+On our second day in Brasov, we took a short day-trip to the nearby village of Bran visiting the so-called Dracula’s Castle, an extremely imposing fortress with, despite any tangible relations with the historical figure of Vlad Tepes, a rich history nonetheless.

 Sibiu, voted European Capital of Culture in 2007, represents Transylvanian Saxon culture and has one of the few German-only schools in Romania.

 We passed an orthodox church in the middle of a service and were drawn to the sound of a small orthodox choir chanting what appeared to be Russian Liturgical music.
 I’m not religious, but I do enjoy the ambiance of Gregorian or Russian Znamenny4 chants.
-Thanks to the church’s accoustics the music really came to life and made it quite a cool experience, even if I felt like an incredibly out-of-place blasphemer at the moment.
+Thanks to the church’s acoustics the music really came to life and made it quite a cool experience, even if I felt like an incredibly out-of-place blasphemer at the moment.

-Turned out september is opera month in Sibiu and this particular evening featured an operarecital accompanied by piano and clarinet.
+Turned out September is opera month in Sibiu and this particular evening featured an opera-recital accompanied by piano and clarinet.
 Being a student meant we never had to pay over 2€ for any activity.

 As usual, large portions of the town were covered in juvenile graffiti.
 One of the more interesting and politically engaged examples however, designed as modern art project, resonated with me a bit: